-Students attend chapel in our beautiful sanctuary where they learn respect for diversity, and the application of virtues and values to their daily lives.
-Just as we develop the intellect and the soul, we exercise the body: our rich athletic program (member Foothill League) includes football, basketball, volleyball, baseball, and more.
+Students attend chapel in our beautiful sanctuary where they learn respect for diversity and the application of virtues and values to their daily lives.
+Just as we develop the intellect and the soul, we exercise the body: our athletic program (member Foothill League) includes football, basketball, volleyball, baseball, and more.
 Championships are often achieved based on sportsmanship and skill level.
-The Barnhart Bobcats play for the joy of the game, learning essential lessons of fair play.
+The Barnhart Bobcats play for the joy of the game and learn essential lessons of fair play.

 Academic Program Offerings

-Barnhart is pleased to offer a full complement of core subjects along with co-curricular classes in visual and performing arts, woodshop, life skills, public speaking, yearbook, technology, and instrumental music.
+Barnhart is pleased to offer a full complement of core subjects along with co-curricular classes in visual and performing arts, exploratory, makerspace, life skills, public speaking, yearbook, technology, and instrumental music.
 Other important features of our academic program include:

 - Spanish is offered in ALL grades

-- Algebra is taken by all 7th & 8th graders.
+- Algebra I is taken by all 6th, 7th & 8th graders.

 - All students visit the library once per week and learn how to access resources

-- Science and social studies are offered at every grade with a Science Fair celebration in the spring.
+- Science and social studies are offered at every grade with a STEAM Celebration and Open House in the spring.

 - Physical Education is offered EVERY day.